Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IEngine.md

 ### openUserShortcut(userPropertyName: String): Boolean

 To be used in conjunction with the [User Shortcut Property](/en/scene/userproperties/usershortcut.html), allows you to open a specific user-defined shortcut.
-Can only be used in the [cursor events](/en/scene/scenescript/reference/event/cursor.html) `cursorClick`, `cursorUp` and `cursorDown`:
+Can only be used once per frame in the [cursor events](/en/scene/scenescript/reference/event/cursor.html) `cursorClick`, `cursorUp` and `cursorDown`:

 ```js
 /**